xNakero/oszczedzator3000/README.md

 ## Expense
 Expenses are accessible only for the users that owns them.
-Users can get, post, put or delete their expenses.
+Users can get, post, patch or delete their expenses.
 User can get all of his/her expenses or filter them.

 ### Data Transfer Objects
 #### Request with filters